Annapurna Sanctuary

 Annapurna Conservation Area: Where Nature Thrives with Elusive Wildlife

-During this trek, we'll meander along the Annapurna Conservation Area, right from the very beginning, where the untamed beauty of the pristine flora and rare wildlife thrives.
-During the spring, we get to unravel the blooming rhododendrons, pines, oaks, dotted in the red and pink shade, whereas the autumn shows the marvellous transition of the colourful flora into more crusty leaves and brown landscapes, making the trailhead truly captivating.
+This trail meanders along the Annapurna Conservation Area, right from the very beginning, where the untamed beauty of the pristine flora and rare wildlife thrives.
+During the spring, we get to unravel the blooming rhododendrons, pines, oaks, dotted in the red and pink shade, whereas the autumn shows the marvellous transition of the colourful flora into more crusted leaves and brown landscapes, making the trailhead truly captivating.

 Meanwhile, travelling in the wintertime demonstrates the snowy flakes covering the alpine valleys, with the clear vista of the mountains, in the fish lens view, where we get to feel the serenity, in a peaceful terrain.
 With the chirping sound of the Himalayan birds, which echoes in the forest area, and the surprising encounters with the rare fauna, such as langur monkeys, Himalayan tahr, elusive red panda, and even snow leopards at higher elevations, if luck is on your side, it is a win-win situation to hike along such a pristine area, no matter what day, what season, or how long you venture out.